sdss/lvmdrp/README.md

 ## ESO sky routines installation and configuration

-**NOTE: you don't need to install the ESO sky routines to be able to run the quick reductions as shown in the previous section**
+**NOTE: you don't need to install the ESO sky routines to be able to run the science reductions as shown in the previous section**

 If you are planning on using the sky module, you will need to install the ESO routines first.
 To install [skycorr](https://www.eso.org/sci/software/pipelines/skytools/skycorr) and the [ESO Sky Model](https://www.eso.org/sci/software/pipelines/skytools/skymodel), follow the instructions in the following links: